jpsecher/mcu-rust/readme.md

 ## One-time setup

 1. Make sure that you have `libudev-dev`, eg. `sudo apt install libudev-dev`.
-1. Install [DevEnv](https://devenv.sh/getting-started/) so that you have a Nix package management infrastructure.
+1. ~~Install [DevEnv](https://devenv.sh/getting-started/) so that you have a Nix package management infrastructure.~~  See notes.

 ## Daily use

-Run `devenv shell` to switch into the development environment where all the needed tools and dependencies are installed, sort of like with Python virtual environments.
+~~Run `devenv shell` to switch into the development environment where all the needed tools and dependencies are installed, sort of like with Python virtual environments.~~

 Run `just` to see the available project-specific commands.

-Run `exit` to exit the development environment.
+~~Run `exit` to exit the development environment.~~

 ## Notes